nordtheme/nord/CONTRIBUTING.md

 ### Give Feedback On Issues and Pull Requests

-We're always looking for more opinions on discussions in issues and pull request reviews which is a good opportunity to influence the future direction of Nord.
+We're always looking for more opinions on discussions in issues and pull request reviews which is a good opportunity to influence the future direction of Rosely.

 The [question][gh-issues-label-question] issue label is a good place to find ongoing discussions and questions.